 “Stay focused,” she continued.
 “And…” Her voice trailed off as her gaze drew up from her son to the imposing structure before them.

 Rin felt more than heard Mum’s shaky sigh, and his attention snapped back to her.
 A small, crooked half-smile had found its way onto her face, softening the harsh angles.
-Her dark gaze swept over her only son, memorizing him.
-She swept a hand through his hair, tenderly tucking a stray curl behind his ear.
-After a moment of hesitancy she pressed a quick kiss to his forehead, lips lingering in a way she never did.
+Her dark gaze swept over her son, memorizing his features, so similar to her own.
+She swept a hand through Rin’s hair, tenderly tucking a stray curl behind his ear.
+After a moment of hesitancy, she pressed a quick kiss to his forehead, lips lingering in a way she never did.
 “Come back to me,” she whispered hoarsely, voice so soft that Rin, standing right before her, barely caught it.

 I’ll try, he thought, squeezing her hand once.

-A shaky breath whispered over Rin’s skin, then Mum pulled back.
+A shaky breath brushed across Rin’s skin, then Mum pulled back.
 Her face soft but unyielding; her easy control back in place.

 She raised her eyebrows at something back at the gate, then stood gracefully, long limbs moving fluidly.
 “Say something to your father,” she directed, gently pressing Rin towards Dad, who was making his way towards them.